 Start by setting up your backdrops next to your light source – this can either be a window or an artificial light like a soft box.
 If you use Replica Surfaces, Replica Stands make it crazy easy to hold any two Surfaces in an L-shape.
 Make sure your backdrops are positioned parallel to the window or artificial light to get the most even light across your scene.
 Your photos will thank you for that!

 To soften shadows, use a white bounce card/reflector.
-In the bottom photo below, you can see I’m just leaning the All-White Replica Surface against my other Surfaces.
+In the bottom photo below, you can see we're just leaning the All-White Replica Surface against the other Surfaces.
 If you don’t have the All-White Surface (or are using it in your scene), a piece of white poster board or a trifold poster board work just as well.
 Trifolds like the one below are great because they stand up on their own and you can find them at any craft store.

 * Sleepy pup not included with most trifolds.